Using Docker for Ruby on Rails development on Windows

 Running services and available tools

-The app container runs in user mode and sudo command is availabe without password prompt.
+The app container runs in user mode and the sudo command is available without a password prompt.

-As a back-end developer, I start rails server in bash console what allows me to debug Ruby code by using binding.pry and see the logs.
+As a back-end developer, I start rails server in the bash console which allows me to debug Ruby code by using binding.pry and see the logs.
 Front-end developers can configure it to start by default.

-The app image has bunch of tools, including mc (The Midnight Commander, my favorite file manager).
+The app image has a bunch of tools, including mc (The Midnight Commander, my favorite file manager).

 Docker Engine configuration to enable connection from RubyMine IDE